 The School also engaged with suggested areas of improvement regarding benchmarking the School's MBBS program with the other Group of Eight university programs and reviewing the teaching and learning methods.
-The student report from this year identified a few key areas of concern that had been raised: clinical rotations, resources, assessments and internships.
-It details how students feel upcoming changes may have an impact upon these areas.
-The report advises that the students are, however, appreciative of the changes that have been made in response to feedback raised in the year previous and that they are also looking forward to the further changes planned by the School in the near future.
+The student reports in 2012 and 2013 identified a few key areas of concern that had been raised: clinical rotations, resources, assessments and internships.
+The report advises that the students are, however, appreciative of the changes that have been made in response to feedback raised in the previous year and that they are also looking forward to the further changes planned by the School in the near future.